FutureMarkRwanda/BA_Notes/PHP/PHP_Flow_Control_Structures.md

 ### Exercise 2: Pyramid Patterns

-**Explanation**: Use nested `for` loops to print numerical pyramid patterns, as specified in the exercises labeled A, B, C.
+Use nested `for` loops to print numerical pyramid patterns, as specified in the exercises labeled A, B, C.

 **CODES (Pattern A)**:
 ```php